 Firefighting is a dangerous profession, and a growing body of research and data shows the contributions that job-related exposures have in chronic illnesses, such as cancer and heart disease.
 The National Institute for Occupational Safety and Health (NIOSH) recently undertook two large studies focused on firefighter cancer and concluded that firefighters face a 9 percent increase in cancer diagnoses, and a 14 percent increase in cancer-related deaths, compared to the general population in the U.S.

-- On July 27, 2017, the Firefighter Cancer Registry Act (H.R.
-931) was "ordered to be reported (amended) by voice vote" by the House Energy and Commerce Committee.
+- On July 7, 2018, the Firefighter Cancer Registry Act (H.R.
+931) was was signed by the president and became public law.
 This bill requires the Centers for Disease Control and Prevention (CDC) to develop and maintain a voluntary registry of firefighters to collect history and occupational information that can be linked to existing data in state cancer registries.
 The registry must be used to improve monitoring of cancer among firefighters and to collect and publish epidemiological information regarding cancer among firefighters.
 H.R.
 931 was introduced on February 7, 2017 by U.S. Representative Chris Collins (R-NY) and 186 co-sponsors.

 From NFPA Journal®